-They suffer from brain injuries, severed arms and legs, organ and back damage, and various degrees of post-traumatic stress.
-Their legions have grown so exponentially -- they outnumber hospital patients at Walter Reed 17 to 1 -- that they take up every available bed on post and spill into dozens of nearby hotels and apartments leased by the Army.
+Staff Sgt.
+John Daniel Shannon has spent more than two years as a patient at Walter Reed Army Medical Center.
+The former sniper's skull was shattered in a gun battle in Iraq, and he has post-traumatic stress disorder.
+With him is his 6-year-old son, Drake patients at Walter Reed 17 to 1 -- that they take up every available bed on post and spill into dozens of nearby hotels and apartments leased by the Army.
 The average stay is 10 months, but some have been stuck there for as long as two years.